Friday, May 10, 2019

 From Laurel and Hardy (my first post on this blog), I turn my nose and attention at another bastion of American humor-Mad Magazine.
 Satire at its best.

-Mad Magazine went from being a comic with tales calculated to drive you "mad," to becoming a magazine starting in 1952.
+MAD, by the way went from being a comic with tales calculated to drive you "mad," to becoming a magazine starting in 1952.

 Before I dive into the most "What-me, worry?" sh*tfest out there, I need to say the magazine's mascot, Alfred E. Newman, does not make a memorable live-action character.
 In fact, live action Alfred is pure nightmare fuel.
 Obviously being affiliated with the magazine, Alfred's live-action appearance in the movie makes sense.
-But his appearance in the beginning and end of the movie is terrible and just flat-out weird looking - even for Alfred.
+But his appearance in the beginning and end of the movie is terrible and just flat-out weird looking, even for Alfred.

 Not only is this movie completely terrible, it seems everyone involved in its production knew just how bad it was.
-That includes the publishers of Mad.
+That includes the publishers of MAD.

 The plot of this teen comedy is a simple one that surely pulls influence from the movie Animal House released two years earlier.